volovikariel/Truthtable-solver/README.md

 ![Picture](https://github.com/volovikariel/Truthtable-solver/blob/master/Truth-table-solver-example-output.png)

 ### Things to be careful of
-The inputStr starts with the variables used in the expression comma separated without any spaces between them.
+~~The inputStr starts with the variables used in the expression comma separated without any spaces between them~~ It now automatically figures out the predicates (someone submitted a pull request)

 Parentheses are needed to correctly parse the input.